 A soft trek by SUV

 By special arrangement with our partner Joe Zhou of China (B&H International Tours) we have set up this unique, one-of-a-kind tour.
 The Everest trek is from the less traveled Tibetan side of the mountain.
-The trek by SUV is combined with a spectacular 2-day train journey from Lhasa to Chengdu.
-Your host on the tour will be Richard (Rich) Blanchette, a professional wildlife and nature photographer.
-Rich is familiar with both the hike to Everest Base Camp which however, will by drives instead of hikes.
+The trek by SUV is hosted by Richard (Rich) Blanchette, a professional wildlife and nature photographer.
+Rich is familiar with both the trek to Everest Base Camp which however, will by drives instead of hikes.
 The pictures of Tibet, and the Everest trek on this page were taken by Rich

 Center - tour host Richard Blanchette